WindSekirun/AttributeParser/README.md

 **Inject automatically your Attribute of CustomView, just with simple annotation**

-generate own class to handle attributes using Annotation Processor.
+generate own class to handle attributes using Annotation Processor, setting value by reflection.

 Written in Java and Kotlin, both language are fully supported!